 Sean’s Top Tips

-This could be an essential if you’ve an old tent.
+This could be an essential item if you have an old tent.
 I’ve held tents together in bad rain with gaffa tape more than once.
-Also handy if you want to tape a can into your friends hands.
+Also handy if you want to tape your sleeping friend to their camping chair!

 Hold the boat.